 With more than 250 days of sunshine per year, Flagstaff provides a beautiful setting for living and learning.
 Outdoor opportunities in Flagstaff are unrivaled and include local hiking, running, and biking options, our very own ski resort, and easy access to the world-renowned Grand Canyon National Park and other national parks and monuments around the 4-Corners region.
 Flagstaff, located at an elevation of 7000 ft, is situated on the edge of the Colorado Plateau.
 The proximity to lower elevation deserts ensures year-round access to hiking, camping, and world-class rock climbing.

 In addition to outdoor activities, there is a vibrant science and arts community in Flagstaff.
 Annually, the Flagstaff Festival of Science provides free science-related activities for all ages.
 Lowell Observatory is open to the public with programs for all ages.
 Arts events include summer festivals, free activities year-round in Heritage Square, art galleries, First Friday Art Walk, the Flagstaff Shakespeare Festival, aerial artists, and much, much more.

-Northern Arizona University is an accredited postsecondary minority institutions and is committed to building a diverse community of scholars and improving opportunities for historically underrepresented students and faculty.
+Northern Arizona University is an accredited postsecondary minority-serving institution as well as a Hispanic-serving institution and is committed to building a diverse community of scholars and improving opportunities for historically underrepresented students and faculty.

 You can learn more about Flagstaff here.